 Adherence to this ‘official’ religion demonstrated loyalty to the emperor, and was a prerequisite for social advance.
-But almost everybody had a private religious life, in which local Celtic gods and mystery cults originating in distant corners of the empire could loom large.
+But almost everybody had a private religious life.
+Belief in local Celtic gods persisted, and mystery cults originating in distant corners of the empire gained followers too.

 This meant that when the Romans came to Britain, there was no clash of belief systems.
 Instead, local gods were merged with the incoming Roman ones – a process known as syncretism.
-At Bath, the goddess Minerva was identified with the local god Sul, and similarly the Roman god Mars was identified with local war gods in the Hadrian's Wall area, where he is found as Mars Cocidius and Mars Belatucadrus.
+At Bath, the goddess Minerva was identified with the local god Sul, and similarly the Roman god Mars was identified with local war gods.
+In the Hadrian's Wall area he is found as Mars Cocidius and Mars Belatucadrus.

 It is often impossible to be sure which of these Celtic deities existed in pre-Roman Britain and which were imports – via the Roman army – from other Celtic societies in north-west Europe, such as the goddess Coventina at Carrawburgh.

 The persistence of pre-Roman Iron Age beliefs is seen in the significance afforded to horned gods, wet places, heads, and ritual wells and shafts.
 It is also evident in the occurrence of gods in groups of three, like the matres (mothers), and the three hooded deities (the genii cucullati) carved in stone at Housesteads on Hadrian’s Wall.